- 1 Week trek

 Reaching Chitrey without a reserved vehicle will require some local road knowledge and changing of vehicles.
 Return from Srikhola is much easier as there are direct shared service to Siliguri and Darjeeling.

 - From NJP railway station take a shared jeep for Darjeeling and get down at Ghoom railway station.
 You can get one such shared jeep from Tenzing Norgay Bus terminus/Junction area in Siliguri also.
 From Ghoom take one shared service for Sukhiapokhri which is 12 Km.
 Change from here to Maneybhanjang, 7 Km away.
 Our trek base Chitrey is 3 Km up on the Sandakphu road.
 You are supposed to reach our Homestay at Chitrey on your own.
-You may get one vehicle to hire from Maneybhanjang to Chitrey (for Rs 400/500) but that depends on time and on driver’s will.
+You may get one vehicle to hire from Maneybhanjang to Chitrey (for ₹ 500) but that depends on time.

 - From NJP/Bagdogra reach Darjeeling Mor (crossing/chowk in Siliguri on the way to Darjeeling) on Hill Cart Road.
 From here you get shared services for Sukhiapokhri.
 From Sukhia you can reach Chitrey as mentioned earlier.
 Be sure that you have enough time as you may have to wait long for your turn.
 Sometime you may get a direct Maneybhanjung service (essentially the cars returning to Srikhola) in around noon/early afternoon.

-- While returning things are much easier.
-There are morning shared services from Srikhola to Siliguri and Darjeeling.
-For Srikhola there are two vehicles early in the morning at 5:30 am to SIliguri.
-It takes 6/7 hours to reach Darjeeling Mor in Siliguri (Rs 400 per seat).
+- While returning there are morning shared services from Srikhola to Siliguri and Darjeeling.
+For Srikhola there are two vehicles early in the morning at 6:30 am to Siliguri.
+It takes 6/7 hours to reach Darjeeling Mor in Siliguri (~ ₹ 600 per seat).
 From here take an auto rickshaw to NJP/Bagdogra.
+However you need to start very early in the morning from Timburey to get down 3 Km to Srikhola and available morning service jeeps.

 - From Srikhola you get shared services for Darjeeling city.
 Early morning vehicles start between 6 and 7 am.
 Then you get jeeps between 10 and 11 am.
-It takes around 4 hours to Darjeeling (Rs 200 per seat).
+It takes around 4 hours to Darjeeling (~ ₹ 400) per seat).

 How to reach NJP: